NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 **Michael J. Witte, GARD Analytics, Inc.**

- - October 28, 2016 - NFP
+ - October 28, 2016 - Initial NFP
- - Revision Date
+ - November 7, 2016 - Revised NFP

+*Reviewers - Hong, Horowitz, Gu, Scheier, Merket, Winkler

 ## Justification for New Feature ##

 The current limitation of one airloop (any system built using the `AirloopHVAC` object) serving a given zone has long been a barrier to modeling various system configurations.
-The most commong situation is a multi-zone DOAS running in parallel with single or multi-zone space conditioning systems.
+The most common situation is a multi-zone DOAS running in parallel with single or multi-zone space conditioning systems.
 EnergyPlus currently offers three workarounds for modeling DOAS systems in combination with other space-conditioning equipment:

 1. Model the DOAS as an airloop and the space-conditioning equipment as zone HVAC equipment (`ZoneHVAC:*`).
 2. Model the space-conditioning equipment as an airloop and the DOAS as zone HVAC equipment (`ZoneHVAC:OutdoorAirUnit`).
-3. Model the DOAS and the space-conditioning equipment as a dual-duct airloop where one deck is the DOAS side and the other deck is the space-conditining side. (`AirTerminal:DualDuct:VAV:OutdoorAir`).
+3. Model the DOAS and the space-conditioning equipment as a dual-duct airloop where one deck is the DOAS side and the other deck is the space-conditioning side. (`AirTerminal:DualDuct:VAV:OutdoorAir`).

 All of the current workarounds have limitations and none of them reflect the layout of the real systems.